 The International Comparison Program (ICP) was implemented as a true global initiative for the second time, with the reference year 2011.
 It built on well-programmed activities of a wide network of national, regional, and international institutions that engaged in methodological research, survey activities and data processing and analysis in the areas of price statistics and national accounts, and estimated purchasing power parities (PPPs) of the world's principal economies.
 More ...

 2011 Global Results

-The Summary of Results and Findings of the 2011 International Comparison Program (PDF) was published on April 30, 2014.
-It presents the results of the ICP for the gross domestic product (GDP) and its main aggregates.
-It provides several indicators including PPPs, real expenditures, and price level indices for GDP and its main aggregates for 199 participating economies.
+The Summary results and findings of the 2011 international Comparison Program was published on April 30, 2014.
 The link to the press release can be found here (Spanish, French, Chinese, Russian, Arabic, Japanese).